camray10/Manga-Capstone/README.md

 2. Install the required dependencies for both frontend and backend:

     - Navigate to the frontend directory and run npm install:

 *Copy code*
 `cd frontend`
 `npm install`

     - Navigate to the backend directory and run npm install:

 *Copy code*
 `cd backend`
 `npm install`

+3. Set up the database:

+    - Run the following commands in your terminal and PostgreSQL will create and configure the manga and manga_test databases:

+ `psql < manga.sql`

-3. Start the development servers for both frontend and backend:
+4. Start the development servers for both frontend and backend:

     - In the frontend directory, run npm start:

 *Copy code*
 `cd frontend`
 `npm start`

     - In the backend directory, run nodemon:

 *Copy code*
 `cd backend`
 `nodemon`

-4. Open your browser and visit http://localhost:3000 to view the application.
+5. Open your browser and visit http://localhost:3000 to view the application.

 ## Usage